 C3 Metals Inc. is an exploration stage junior mining company.
 Since November of 2009, the Company has been engaged in the identification, acquisition, evaluation and exploration of mineral properties.
 The Company has not determined whether any of its properties contain mineral resources that are economically recoverable.
-The recoverability of any amounts recorded for mineral exploration properties and deferred exploration expenditures is dependent upon the discovery of economically recoverable resources, the ability of the Company to obtain the necessary financing to complete the development of these resources and upon attaining future profitable production from the properties or sufficient proceeds from disposition of the properties.
+The recoverability of any amounts recorded for exploration and evaluation assets is dependent upon the discovery of economically recoverable resources, the ability of the Company to obtain the necessary financing to complete the development of these resources and upon attaining future profitable production from the properties or sufficient proceeds from disposition of the properties.